itswijay/gpa-cal/README.md

-# 🎓 GPA Calculator Web App
+# GPA Cal

-A clean and user-friendly GPA calculator that simplifies the process of tracking academic progress — no backend, no login, just a smooth in-browser experience.
+A comprehensive, clean and user-friendly GPA calculation and tracking application designed for academic institutions.
+The platform provides students with tools to manage their academic progress, calculate semester and cumulative GPAs, and track performance across multiple degree programs and faculties.

 <div style="display: flex; flex-wrap: wrap; gap: 10px;">